artemgilmanov/DataStructures/Array/about.md

 ## What Is an Array?

+An array is a basic data structure to store a collection of elements sequentially.
+But elements can be accessed randomly since each element in the array can be identified by an array index.
+An array can have one or more dimensions.

 An array is a collection of elements of the same type, stored in contiguous memory locations.
 This guarantees:

 1. **Contiguous Memory**: Elements are stored sequentially in memory.